List of content you will read in this article:

-Additionally, at times, when you want to run as an administrator, you can use the sudo command, which grants you privileges to carry out sensitive tasks.
+Additionally, at times, when you want to run as an administrator, you can use the Sudo command, which grants you privileges to carry out sensitive tasks.
+Now, what are sudoers?
+Let’s understand!

 - System with Ubuntu